“Why fit in when you were born to stand out?”

 - Act like you don’t know what’s going on or what to do.
 Like the average Joes, you want to appear desperate.

-There are many reasons why you should build a fence around your property:
+There are many reasons why building a fence is a home defense must:

 - Fences are both physical and mental obstacles.
+They’re physical home defense barriers.
 They take time to scale and would-be thieves will think it’s better to go for a different home.

 - It makes escaping harder.
 Since they can’t get a whole glimpse of your property, they won’t be able to escape right away.